Azure/CanadaPubSecALZ/README.md

 See [GC 30-Day Cloud Guardrails](docs/gc-30-day-cloud-guardrails.md) to find out how the reference implementations meet (or can meet) these requirements.

+We recommend deploying the [Guardrails Solution Accelerator](https://github.com/Azure/GuardrailsSolutionAccelerator) for evidence collection.
+The solution provides continuous audit to the Canadian Public Sector customers' environment with a comprehensive workbook revealing the compliance status for each of the [12 GC 30-Day Cloud Guardrails controls](https://github.com/canada-ca/cloud-guardrails#summary---initial-30-days).

 ## Onboarding to Azure DevOps

 See the following onboarding guides for setup instructions: